emu

 Manufactured by Motex, výrobní družstvo, Reckova 6, Praha 11

 After the Soviet takeover, many firms were nationalised including that of Tuma Žižkov, producer of the Favorit sidecar.
-Motex built modified versions in 1950s for Jawa 250, 350 and 500cc motorcycles.
+Motex built modified versions in the 1950s for Jawa 250, 350 and 500cc motorcycles.

 Source: South-Bohemian MC Museum